rimonmostafiz/Tetris/README.md

 Version 1.0

 Download Tetris/bin/Debug/Tetrise.exe for playing.

 I just don't give a fuck about copyright hunkipanki.
-Use at will.
+So feel free to use it as your will.